 Tracee credits her experiences after an eight week course at Atlanta Police Department’s Citizens Police Academy for providing insightful knowledge and a better understanding of the unique challenges that are associated with community policing.

-Most recently, on November 18, 2018 Tracee traveled to Vancouver, Canada and delivered her Trans empowerment international keynote address at British Columbia Nonprofit Housing Association’s Housing Central annual conference, which “I Am My Sister and Brother’s Keeper” is a love letter to her mother that chronicles more intimate insights into her life’s journey up to this point in time.
+On November 18, 2018 Tracee traveled to Vancouver, Canada and delivered her Trans empowerment international keynote address at British Columbia Nonprofit Housing Association’s Housing Central annual conference, which “I Am My Sister and Brother’s Keeper” is a love letter to her mother that chronicles more intimate insights into Tracee’s life’s journey up to this point in time.

 Conclusively, Tracee always and unapologetically puts the “T” first.